 How easy was that?

 All in all, I really loved this book and my daughter has even borrowed it from me a few times for her own projects.
-There are beautiful clear photos for all of the 110 projects and a special basic and advanced techniques section in the beginning of the book.
-So even if you haven’t worked with Washi Tape before you’ll be able get the best results possible for the projects in the book.
+There are beautiful clear photos for all of the 110 projects and a special basic and advanced techniques section at the beginning of the book.
+So even if you haven’t worked with Washi Tape before you’ll be able to get the best results possible for the projects in the book.
 It’s sure to keep those tape savvy crafters busy for a while.

 This would make a fantastic gift for that special hard to buy for creative person on your list this holiday season!
 Everything in the book is so simple to create.
 Kids, teens, and experienced crafters will love this gem of a book.